 Maintaining Your F-1 Status

 As an F-1 student, there are several regulations that you must follow to maintain your student status.
 Most students on an F-1 visa were admitted for D/S, which is stamped or written on your I-20 or I-94.
-This means you are allowed to remain in the U.S. for the Duration of Status until the date on line 5 of your I-20.
+This means you are allowed to remain in the U.S. for the Duration of Status until the program end date your I-20.
 It is your responsibility to maintain this status and understand the regulations set forth by the United States Customs and Immigration Services.
 Even if your visa is valid, you can lose your legal F-1 status by not complying with the following regulations.
 As an F-1 student you must:

 - Not let your I-20 expire (Program end date on I-20)

 - If you need additional time to complete your program, please contact our office.

 - Maintain a full time class schedule of at least 12 credit hours (9 credit hours if your first term is in the summer).
 You must be registered full time within 10 days of the semester start date!

 - If you receive a W or AU grade, your full time status may be jeopardized.